BETA: Mobilitybox Ticketing Invoicing Idea

 3. create the invoice

 After creating the customers and adding them to a billable item, multiple invoices for this billable item can be created.
 You can create for each customer an invoice where the other users of the split are shown as passive participants.
-To do so call the following endpoint:
+To do so call the following endpoint: POST /v5/ticketing/billable_item/{id}/invoice/{customer_id}.json You can pass some additional meta information that should be placed on the invoice like a subject, notes and some texts.

 4. Complex Invoicing - with billable collections on single customers